Wild Geese: Going head to head with Google on search

 The Microsoft corporate vice-president was instrumental in the launch of Bing, helping to develop it into one of the largest search engines in the world.
 Now he is on a new mission – to make Bing the best search engine in the world, by delivering intuitive search results.

 The new Bing results page features a sidebar function which draws relevant posts from a user’s Facebook and Twitter contacts as they search.
 It aims to combat “search overload” and even intelligently suggests influential or authoritative people who may have an opinion on the keywords a user is searching for.

 “Research tells us that 90 per cent of people consult a friend or expert before making a decision – whether it’s something as simple as which train will take you uptown or who is the best dentist in Boulder, other people are often the most trusted source of information.”

 Connell studied computer science at DIT Kevin Street, and at the University of Ulster, before working on the London Stock Exchange as a programmer for three years.

 He began his career in Microsoft in 1992 as an application developer in the Irish offices, moving to London in 1997 to work for MSN (Europe) on Microsoft’s engineering team.
 It was there he discovered search.

 “At the time, MSN was new so we were almost like a start-up.
-Google had just come to Europe and their search inspired me.
-We started to build Bing in the UK, though at the time it was called Live Search.”
+Google had just come to Europe and their search inspired me.”

 Connell takes great pride in being one of the people who named Bing.